tatumio/tatum-js/README.md

 ## Configuration and setup
 Provide Tatum API key to process.env.TATUM_API_KEY variable.
 You can use dotenv or any other way.
+There are modules and functions, that do not have to comunicate with Tatum API, like wallet generation or signing of transactions locally.
+In those cases, there is no need to provide TATUM_API_KEY parameter.

 ```process.env.TATUM_API_KEY=${YOUR_API_KEY}```